-- 8 tbsp 1 stick cold unsalted butter, cut into small pieces
+- 8 tablespoon 8 tablespoon cold unsalted butter, cut into small pieces,

 - 1 large egg yolk

-- 1/4 cup plus 2 tbsp sugar divided
+- ¼ cup plus 2 tablespoon sugar divided

-- 4 tbsp unsalted butter cut into small pieces
+- 4 tablespoon unsalted butter cut into small pieces

-- 1/2 cup red currant jelly or a blend
+- ½ cup raspberry jam or a blend

-- 1 tbsp Grand Marnier I use triple sec
+- 1 tablespoon Grand Marnier I use triple sec

 - Creme Fraiche for serving